 Early payment of benefits You can voluntarily choose to draw the combined benefits from as early as age 55 (normally at a reduced rate to account for the early payment).
 However, the combined benefits would be payable at the same time (i.e. cannot be paid at different times) and cannot be paid until you have ceased your new employment.
 You can voluntarily choose to draw benefits from as early as age 55 (normally at a reduced rate to account for the early payment).
 However, the deferred benefits do not have to be drawn at the same time as the benefits from your ongoing employment.
 The deferred benefits can be drawn later than, at the same time as or, subject to being at least age 55, earlier than the benefits from your ongoing employment (even if you are still in your ongoing employment at the time you wish to draw the deferred benefits).
-Rule of 85 (see glossary for more information on what this is) If your previous benefits are combined with your new employment and you have rule of 85 protections these protections will transfer to your new active pension account.
-However, the date you meet the rule of 85 may move closer to your Normal Pension Age because the break in service between your previous period of membership and your new period of membership will not count towards the rule of 85.
-If you decide not to combine your previous benefits with your new ongoing active pension account, if you have rule of 85 protections then these continue to apply to your deferred benefits only.
-Pay upon which pre 1 April 2014 benefits are calculated If your previous benefits are combined with your new employment the pre 1 April 2014 element of your benefits will continue to be final salary benefits.
-They will be calculated using your whole-time equivalent final pay in the new employment when you cease membership of the LGPS in that employment (based on the definition of final pay in the final salary scheme).
-You will need to consider this point carefully if your whole-time equivalent pay in the new employment is less than the whole-time equivalent pay on which your deferred benefit was awarded (as increased in line with the cost of living).
-If you decide not to combine your previous benefits with your new active pension account, the pre 1 April 2014 element of your deferred benefit will have been calculated on your whole-time equivalent final pay in the employment that gave rise to the deferred benefits (based on the definition of final pay in the final salary scheme).
+Cost of living increases The combined benefits will be subject to revaluation each year in accordance with HM Treasury Orders.
+The revaluation is currently in line with the rise in the Consumer Prices Index (see glossary for more information).
+However, in times of negative inflation, the revaluation under a HM Treasury Order could be negative.
+The benefits in the active pension account will be subject to revaluation each year in accordance with HM Treasury Orders.
+The revaluation is currently in line with the rise in the Consumer Prices Index (see glossary for more information).
+However, in times of negative inflation, the revaluation under a HM Treasury Order could be negative.
+The benefits in the deferred pension account will be subject to revaluation each year under the Pensions (Increase) Act 1971.
+Future revaluation is currently in line with the rise in the Consumer Prices Index (see glossary for more information).
+In times of negative inflation, the revaluation under the Pensions (Increase) Act 1971 would be 0% (i.e. it cannot be a negative amount).